anantmehta33/CSCE_689_Hierarchical_Feature_Fusion/README.md

   - XceptionNet
   - Yolov8
   - Sobel filter
+  - Grad Cam (Explainable AI)

+## Step 5: Make Ensemble
+- Use `Ensemble.ipynb` to get the final ensemble of module 1 and 2.
 This integration will generate the final output for the HFMF task.

 ## Here is the drive link for weights used: